 6. Do not forget to remove all trussing before you are ready to serve.

-Kabobs are easy to cook for your family and friends, but elegant enough for a more formal dinner of barbecue.
+Kabob for better grilling.Instead of throwing a piece of meat or fish on the grill, consider Kabobs.
+Why?
+Kabobs are easy for your family and friends to eat with one hand at a casual barbecue, but elegant enough for a more formal dinner of barbecue.
 Served as an appetizer or main course, they are infallible to please the crowds.

 1. Meats, fruits and vegetables should be cut into 1-inch cubes thick.
 This allows ingredients to cook more evenly.